 The resurgent nature of mid-century furniture is also fueled in part by the era in which it was invented.
 It was around the time after the Second World War.
 There was no money, materials were scarce and people needed to rebuild.
 Practical reasoning called for innovative use of the minimal resources that were available.

 In a time where people were drained emotionally and financially but high in spirits and looking for a way to get their new life going, new designs of simple and timeless furniture were presented to them.

-The simplicity of the design of the Mid Century furniture is its biggest factor to its rise in the 21st century.
+The simplicity of the design of mid-century modern furniture is its biggest factor to its rise in the 21st century.
 The timeless nature of the pieces continues to stand up against father time and do it so effortlessly.

 It appreciates in value

-Unlike most furniture that depreciates in value even while sitting in the store room, the value of authentic Mid Century pieces is always on the rise.
+Unlike most furniture that depreciates in value even while sitting in the store room, the value of authentic Mid Century pieces tends to appreciate over time.
 The same way people would buy a piece of art is the same way they buy furniture from the 50’s not only as great piece to add to their living space but also as a way of investment.
 Their easy nature and less technical approach to the purchase process has seen more people opt to buy them making them a more common feature in most homes.

 Built to last

 There is no question that mid-century furniture was made from simple materials.
 That is why most of it is still in good shape and very functional.
 In hard hitting economic times it is very important to have items that are not only attractive to the eye but will keep their shine and function for a long period of time.